 When used along with other treatments, activated charcoal may be effective for an acute poisoning.
 But it is not useful in some cases, including poisoning from:

-While serious situations need to be addressed by a doctor or local ER, activated charcoal is also considered helpful in situations that can often be managed at home – mild cases of food poisoning or a stomach bug, for example.
+Serious situations just as potential poisoning need to be addressed by Poison Control, a doctor, or your local ER.
+However, activated charcoal is also considered helpful in situations that can often be managed at home – mild cases of food poisoning or a stomach bug, for example.

-In Prescription for Natural Cures: A Self-Care Guide For Treating Health Problems With Natural Remedies, which was written James F. Balch, M.D., Mark Stengler N.M.D, and Robin Young Balch, N.M.D, recommend activated charcoal for food poisoning.
+In Prescription for Natural Cures: A Self-Care Guide For Treating Health Problems With Natural Remedies, which was written by James F. Balch, M.D., Mark Stengler N.M.D, and Robin Young Balch, N.M.D, activated charcoal is recommended for food poisoning.
 Here’s what they suggest:

 Take 3 capsules every two hours for three doses.
 Activated charcoal doses taken internally can help to absorb toxins from food poisoning.
 Charcoal works best when taken in the first stages of food poisoning (when you first realize you have food poisoning).”

 I’ve also found activated charcoal to be extremely helpful for stomach bugs.
-Activated charcoal is used in many water filters to remove bacteria and viruses, so it makes sense that it supports the body in flushing out what’s not supposed to be there.
+It’s used in many water filtration systems to remove bacteria, viruses, and fluoride, so it makes sense that it supports the body in flushing out what’s not supposed to be there.
 Interestingly, this study found that activated charcoal bound more strongly to e. coli than the normal (beneficial) bacteria found in the digestive tract.

 2. Calms Itchy Bug Bites